protocol/nft-website/docs/tutorial/end-to-end-experience.md

 If you're building a dApp without a back-end server today and just can't wait, you could also use an HTTP API provided by a pinning service to send and pin content using traditional HTTP requests, instead of embedding `js-ipfs` into your dApp.
 See [Pinata's documentation][pinata-docs] for an example.
 This makes your dApp code a little less generic, since it's tied to one provider's API, but it may be a good way to get started.
 Doing everything in the browser also means you'll need to carefully manage the API tokens for the pinning services you support, perhaps by allowing users to add their own credentials and storing the tokens in the browser's local storage.

-Finally, please remember that the Minty smart contract is intentionally very simple and is not tailored to the needs of a production platform.
+Finally, please remember that the Minty smart contract is intentionally simple and is not tailored to the needs of a production platform.
 In particular, it lacks [access controls][docs-openzeppelin-access-control] and is not [upgradable][docs-openzeppelin-upgrade] without re-deploying the contract.
 Chances are you'll want your contract to include features that are unique to your platform as well, beyond the base ERC-721 functionality.

 Thanks for following along!
 We can't wait to see what you'll build.